Jürgen Todenhöfer: Controversies

-Alleged Falsification Accusations about Journalistic Works
+"Inside IS" book

-In 2016 the German newspaper "Der Spiegel" analyzed Todenhöfers story "Inside IS", in which he reports allegedly visiting the Islamic State and speaking to several of its members.
-Spiegel's article contained many hefty accusations, disputing most of Todenhöfer's claims.
+In 2016 the German newspaper Der Spiegel analyzed Todenhöfer's book "Inside IS", in which he reports allegedly visiting the Islamic State and speaking to several of its members.
+Der Spiegels article contained many strong accusations, disputing most of Todenhöfer's claims.
 The article concluded Todenhöfer's work was more a "fictional novel than a factual documentary", and calling Todenhöfer a "Märchenonkel" (lying pope).
-Todenhöfer subsequently sued "Der Spiegel".
+Todenhöfer subsequently sued Der Spiegel.

 Cooperation with Xavier Naidoo

 In 2015 Todenhöfer recorded a song with the German songwriter Xavier Naidoo, who drifted far into the right spectrum.
 The song was a protest against the German support of the military intervention in Syria.
 In it, Muslims are called the "new Jews bearing the responsibility of the star of David".
-In general opinion Naidoo's and Todenhöfer's song was widely critized, citing their blunt antisemitism and relationship to Syria's dictator Assad.
-In fact, Todenhöfer has been found in close contact to Assad and his daugher, calling her "my little princess".
+In general opinion Naidoo's and Todenhöfer's song was widely criticized, citing their blunt antisemitism and relationship to Syria's dictator Assad.
+In fact, Todenhöfer has been found in close contact to Assad and his daughter, calling her "my little princess".